spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 ```

 ### callback
-The pre-processing callback that will be applied on value before passing into the spryk.
+The pre-processing callback that will be applied on value before passing into the Spryk.
 Should implement `SprykerSdk\Spryk\Model\Spryk\Definition\Argument\Callback\CallbackInterface`.